spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/custom-link.md

 11. Follow the [Build Edge Artifacts](../../edgeforge-workflow/palette-canvos/palette-canvos.md) guide from step onward to finish the EdgeForge process.
-As long as the **local-ui.tar** file is at the root directory of **CanvOS** and the installation mode is set to airgap as required by local UI, the custom links will be added to the sidebar when you log in to local UI.
+As long as the **local-ui.tar** file is at the root directory of **CanvOS** and the installation mode is set to airgap as required by local UI, the custom links will be added to the sidebar when you log in to Local UI.

 ### Validate